opendaylight/docs/docs/user-guide/l2switch-user-guide.rst

       -  This field is only relevant when "is-proactive-flood-mode" is set to "true"

+      -  default value is 0

    -  flood-flow-priority

       -  The flood flow will be installed with the specified priority

       -  This field is only relevant when "is-proactive-flood-mode" is set to "true"

+      -  default value is 2

    -  flood-flow-idle-timeout